h4ckyou/PwnableTW/Heap Paradise/note.md

 Having leaks would have made this super easy due to the double free bug, but in this case we have no functions which can print the chunk data.

-My goal was to first get a libc leak and i achieved this using:
+My goal was to first get a libc leak and i achieved this by doing:
 - partial overwrite
 - metadata corruption of chunk size to get chunk into unsorted bin
-- fastbin corruption to write to `stdout`

-So `FSOP` to leak libc address.
+- fastbin corruption to write to `stdout`, so `FSOP` to leak libc address.

-With libc gotten I did a fastbin corruption to overwrite `__malloc_hook` with my one gadget address but to trigger it I needed to cause `free` to crash because it internally called `malloc`, reason i did this was because i had exhausted my allocations.
+With libc gotten I did a fastbin corruption to overwrite `__malloc_hook` with my one gadget address but to trigger it, I needed to cause `free` to crash because it internally called `malloc`, reason i did this was because i had exhausted my allocations.